jeKnowledge/list2gmaps.js/README.md

 DOM Structure
 -------

-Checkboxes are created with the id corresponding to their categorie name with all the spaces converted in to '-' and a class 'categorieCheckbox'.
+Checkboxes are created with the id corresponding to their categorie name with all the spaces converted in to '-' and a class 'list2gmaps-category-checkbox'.

 Every information box an id corresponding to their marker name with all the spaces converted in to '-' and a class 'list2gmaps-info-container'.